CreatorKit/openwrt-ckt-feeds/README.md

           ./scripts/feeds update ckt
           ./scripts/feeds install ckt
-5. You can build a specific package from the list above by
+5. You can build a specific package from the above list

           make package/xyz/compile
 6. Once its built successfully, the generated .ipk files are placed in the bin/pistachio directory.